stricoff92/adstxt/README.md

-# adstxt
-A parser &amp; encoder for ads.txt files.
+# A parser &amp; encoder for ads.txt files.